 Where Does Artificial Vanilla Come From?

-Another way synthetic flavouring is produced is by the genetic modification of a fungus that converts sugar into vanillin, which is then used as a flavoring.
+Another way synthetic flavouring is produced is by the genetic modification of a fungus that converts sugar into synthetic vanillin, which is then used as a flavoring.
 Since this method involves creating flavoring from an organism, it is referred to as ‘natural flavoring’, although this can be somewhat misleading as it doesn’t come from the natural plant.

 How To Tell If It Is Real Vanilla?